BBC rebukes 'Top Gear' presenter Clarkson over racist language

-LONDON British state broadcaster, the BBC, has rebuked presenter Jeremy Clarkson over using racist language while filming car show "Top Gear", one of the most popular and profitable TV programs in the world, but dismissed calls for his resignation.
+LONDON BBC has rebuked presenter Jeremy Clarkson over using racist language while filming car show "Top Gear", one of the most popular and profitable TV programmes in the world, but dismissed calls for his resignation.

 "As I am sitting here begging your forgiveness for the fact ... obviously my efforts weren't quite good enough."